ethlo/cloud-gateway/README.md

 In the `docker` folder there is a `docker-compose.yaml` example that brings up Grafana on port `3000`, and the gateway on port `6464`.

+> [!NOTE]
-NOTE: For more information on how to configure, se the sections below.
+> For more information on how to configure, se the sections below.
 The main config file is in `config/application.yaml`

 Starting the services: